pkp2207/pkp2207/README.md

 ### 👩‍💻 About Me :

-🔭 I am a Computer Science & Engineering student @ SVNIT, Surat.
+-🔭 &nbsp; I am a Computer Science & Engineering student @ SVNIT, Surat.
-🌱 Aspiring Software Engineer with strong logic building and problem solving skills ⚡ With a drive to build full stack solutions for user facing problems, using a fail fast approach.
+-🌱 &nbsp; Aspiring Software Engineer with strong logic building and problem solving skills -⚡ &nbsp;With a drive to build full stack solutions for user facing problems, using a fail fast approach.

 ### 🔥  My Stats :